Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 Follow the [qudi-core installation](https://ulm-iqo.github.io/qudi-core/setup/installation.html) instructions to setup your Python environment and the basic qudi installation.
 We recommend installing qudi-core from PyPI (non dev), as typical users shouldn't need to change core code too often.
 You can still change your measurements modules that are installed next.

+> **⚠ WARNING:**
+>
+> Currently (2022/07/12), qudi-core as installed from PyPi is incompatible with iqo-modules.
+If you installed in non-dev mode, you need to manually update to
+> the latest github release via `python -m pip install git+https://github.com/Ulm-IQO/qudi-core.git@main` after the qudi-core installation.

 ## Install qudi-iqo-modules

 The last step in the qudi-core installation instructions briefly explains setting up the measurement modules.
 More detailedly, this is how you install the qudi-iqo-modules in dev mode.
 In this way, you can easily change code in the measurement toolchains.